 This is a legislative instrument whereby the maximum increase in rate revenue is set by the Independent Pricing and Regulatory Authority (IPART).

-This is referred to as the rate peg limit.
+This is referred to as the rate peg limit and IPART sets a new limit each year.

 Annual Charges (Sections 496, 496A, 496B, 501 and 611 of the LGA)